How is your preschool handling the COVID-19 pandemic?

 We are offering virtual preschool package for the remainder of the 2020/21 school year (through May 2021).
 You can learn all the details about our Virtual Preschool Experience here.

 How do I start the process of enrolling my child?

 For the Fall 2021-22 program, you can take the following steps to register:

 Complete the form here to sign up for Fall 2021-22 classes and pay the $75 here registration fee here. *the registration fee is refundable if we change the preschool due to COVID and you decide to withdraw.

 Check out our main preschool page for availability, open house dates, and tour dates: https://scuola.us/preschool/

-Then email email@example.com to get the process started.
+If you have any questions, please email firstname.lastname@example.org.
+This is another way to get the process started.
 Typically, we like to have the parent tour/observe the school, then complete the application paperwork, and pay the registration fee to secure the students spot in class.
 We are a small and flexible non-profit program, so we try to accommodate parents and students where they are.

 For the 2020/21 school year, we are doing a Virtual Preschool Experience.